-In the U.S., more citizens are victims of sex trafficking than labor trafficking (Trafficking in Persons Report, 2012).
-Pimp-controlled prostitution is one of the most common forms of sex trafficking.
+In the U.S., more citizens are victims of sex trafficking than labor trafficking (National Human Trafficking Resource Center).
+Pimpcontrolled prostitution is one of the most common forms of sex trafficking.
 It also occurs at truck stops, massage parlors, residential brothels, and through escort agencies and online solicitation.
 The Internet is also becoming a "marketplace" for sex trafficking where pimps can easily avoid the authorities, facilitate transactions, and lie about the age of their victims.
 In the U.S., victims of sex trafficking often share risk factors, including: child sex abuse, parental neglect, parental drug use, emotional and/or physical abuse by a family member, and poverty.